 Your sleeping bag choice matters when you go camping.
 A comfortable bag for summer can leave you shivering when temperatures drop in the fall, but a winter sleeping bag can make you sweat during the warmer months.

 Some RVers stock sleeping bags for hosting guests inside their RV, while others use them to make tent camping comfortable for guests or their kids.
-Even if you’re a car camper or just renting an RV, you need to know how to choose a sleeping bag for any season.
+Even if you’re a car camper or renting an RV, you should know how to choose a sleeping bag for any season.

 So, here are some tips for choosing the best one for your needs!